Selling Historic Homes: Positioning, Disclosures, and Marketing Angles for Real Estate Agents

 6. Document known approval triggers in plain language.

-7. Build a contractor category list: masonry, plaster, millwork, windows.
+7. Build contractor categories for masonry, plaster, millwork, windows, and specialty inspections.

 8. Prepare the heritage disclosure packet and make it available before showings.

-9. Write listing copy using architectural keywords buyers search for.
+9. Write listing copy using architectural keywords buyers actually search for.

-10. Set a marketing cadence and a follow up rule for every inquiry.
+10. Set a marketing cadence and follow-up rule for every inquiry.

 Mini Case Pattern You Can Borrow

-Her Listing Marketing leaned on verified architecture details and a calm disclosure preview, not vague charm language.
+Her marketing leaned on verified architecture details and a calm disclosure preview, not vague charm language.
 She mailed a short briefing to nearby preservation buyers and followed up with a packet request workflow.

-Historic deals are touchpoint heavy, so your process needs to be consistent.
-Build your client communication map the same way you would in Your Brand is Built on Every Interaction: Managing Client Touchpoints for Lasting Success.
+Historic deals are touchpoint heavy, so the follow-up system matters as much as the listing launch.
+Build the client communication map with the same discipline you would use in Your Brand is Built on Every Interaction.

 FAQ